-Bartram Trail Golf Club stays true to its namesake
+Bartram Trail Golf Club near Augusta stays true to its namesake

-GROVETOWN, Ga. - As you make your way around the Bartram Trail Golf Club for the first time, if you were hurried and didn't have a chance to glance at the scorecard, you'll start to notice something unusual.
+EVANS, Ga. - As you make your way around Bartram Trail Golf Club for the first time, if you were hurried and didn't have a chance to glance at the scorecard, you'll start to notice something unusual.

 "Hmmm, didn't we just play a par 3?"